flatironinstitute/sciware/14_TestingPackaging/workshop.md

    - Or `pip3 install --user -e .` without venv/conda
 - `pytest`

-You should see: 9 passed, 2 skipped, 2 xfailed, 1 xpassed
+You should see: `10 passed, 2 skipped, 2 xfailed, 1 xpassed`

 ### Code overview